+My husband was trying to follow a dairy free diet for a while.
 It was a bit of a struggle for me to come up with ideas because I’m so used to using milk products to create creamy soups and dishes.
 This was a winner though!
 You can make it in your Ninja Foodi too.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - I HIGHLY recommend you buy this non stick pot.
-It is easier to clean and will avoid the burn message too.

-For reference, this is the pressure cooker I have and use for all recipe creations.
+For reference, this is the model I have (a 6 quart) and use for all recipe creations.

-What can you do with coconut milk?
+What can you make with coconut milk?

+Make this coconut chicken and/or our Instant Pot coconut rice pudding after you enjoy this with it for a super tasty dish with a hint of your favorite tropical flavor inside.
 It is a lactose-free, vegan milk substitute that can be used in a ton of recipes.
 Great if you’re looking for a dairy free milk alternative.

 There are several styles of this popular dish.
-Some like to add shredded bits into their breadcrumb mixture when making chicken tenders.
+Some like to add shredded bits into their breadcrumb mixture when making ninja foodi chicken tenders.
 This is different where coconut milk is used and soaked into the meat.

 Not really.
 I would compare this to evaporated milk vs. condensed milk.
 One is MUCH thicker than the other.
 You’d need to dilute the cream if that is all you had.
 It would be sweeter too.

-For this recipe you can omit or use this spice.
-It is up to you according to your taste buds.
-If you’ve never had this combination before, it is a bit sweet but mostly savory with hints of spice.
+For this recipe you can omit or use this spice, it is up to you according to your taste buds.
+If you’ve never had this combination before, it is a bit sweet but mostly savory with hints of spice used in Indian cooking.
+Just buy breasts or thighs, whatever is on sale.
+That is what I do.

 What type of chicken should be used for coconut chicken?

-- I have used both cubed chicken breast or thighs depending on what looks good at the store.
+I have used both cubed chicken breast or thighs depending on what looks good at the store.
+Typically I prefer chicken thighs because they’re a lot more tender, and cheaper overall really.

+Either way just make sure that you cube them so they’re the same size.
+This will ensure that every piece is cooked as tender as the other.
+It is important that they’re a similar thickness too.
 You really want the meat to be able to absorb the flavors in the pot.
 I do not like extra thick breasts for anything.
 If that is all you can find I might slice it in half so it’s thinner.

+You could call this a soup really with the amount of liquid that you’ll have when done.
 Pressure cooking everything in one pot is great for ease at the end of a busy day.
 I can put a healthy meal on the table in under 30 minutes with prep time included.
 Throw in veggies with the meat and sometimes pasta too.

 Coconut curry is something different you can try.
 I love adding vegetables into my main dish.
 These snap peas were perfectly tenderness when it was done.
+You need items that are a bit firmer and can withstand a few minutes under high pressure and won’t fall apart.
+Thick slices of carrots would work too if you really wanted to load it up.

+Usually I don’t incorporate meat and vegetables when cooking in my Instant Pot because veggies typically have shorter cook times.
+Meat obviously takes a lot longer.
 Snap peas need a bit more time.
 Cutting the chicken into bite size pieces though and when you cook chicken a bit at the beginning, makes it work perfectly.

+Whether you’re looking for a new dish or have someone with dietary restrictions at home like we do, this easy homemade Instant Pot coconut chicken recipe is really yummy.
 You just add the chicken a bit using saute.
 I use olive oil but coconut oil could be used as well.
 Then cook on high pressure with the vegetables together.

-The whole process takes about 15 minutes with a quick release at the end.
+The whole process takes about 15 minutes.
+With a quick release at the end.
 If you do a natural release the peas will be quite soft.
 That is your preference though.

 - Boneless skinless chicken breasts – I used 2 medium sized but 3 would be okay too

-- Bell pepper
+- Bell pepper are optional

-- Snap peas – fresh
+- Snap peas – fresh is best but frozen can be used

-- Garlic
+- Garlic diced or minced

 - Fresh cilantro